quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 sent an ACK_FREQUENCY frame earlier in the connection SHOULD update and send a new ACK_FREQUENCY frame immediately upon confirmation of connection migration.

-## Path MTU Discovery {#path-mtu-discovery}

-A sender might use timers to detect loss of PMTUD probe packets.
-A sender SHOULD bundle an IMMEDIATE_ACK frame with any PTMUD probes to avoid triggering such timers.

 # Security Considerations
 TBD.